dawspa/My-Reads/README.md

     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
     ├── Bookshelves.js # JS file for the component to render each shelf items.
     ├── ListBooks.js # JS file for the component to render all components on the page.
+    ├── SearchBooks.js # JS file for the component to render Seacrh books page.
     ├── icons # Helpful images for the app.
     ├── index.css # Global styles.
     └── index.js # Used for DOM rendering.